PAGE 1 PAGE 3

 "Sometime" in the early 1960s, when Informant was around the ages of 3 years-old to 5 years-old, Informant spent so much time at the home of his Jehovah's Witness GrandMother that it is fair to characterize the situation as that Informant was effectively reared by that JW GrandMother.
 At that time, JW GrandMother and one JW Daughter were the only Jehovah's Witnesses who lived in what the WatchTower Society then labeled as "isolated territory".
 At the time in question, the WatchTower Society sent a "Special Pioneer" couple from Chicago, named Edgar Spitzke Jr. and Gloria Spitke, then in their late 20s, to this "isolated" Appalachian county to spread the WatchTower gospel.
 Informant does not know who made the arrangements, but Ed Spitzke and his wife ended up staying for several weeks/months in the already crowded home of his JW GrandMother.

-Although the details of the ASSAULT have blurred over the decades, Informant recalls that one day that the physically-large Edgar J. Spitzke cornered him alone in the rear ground floor bedroom, put his hands on the young child, and did "something" to make Informant CRY and experience FEAR in a house which until then had been the sole place of refuge and sanctuary for the young child.
+Although the details of the ASSAULT have blurred over the decades, Informant recalls that one day that the physically-large Edgar J. Spitzke cornered him alone in the rear ground floor bedroom, put his hands on the young child, and did "something" to make Informant CRY and experience FEAR inside a house which until then had been the sole place of refuge and sanctuary for the young child.

 Informant further relates that in the later years to come that on multiple occasions that he accompanied his grandparents and other family members to meetings at the Somerset Kentucky Kingdom Hall of Jehovah's Witnesses -- where Ed Spitzke and Gloria Spitke had next moved and wound up spending many years as the leaders of that congregation.
 Although Informant was then still under 12 years of age, Informant specifically recalls that Edgar Spitzke would always avoid him like the plague during mingling before and after meetings.
 In later decades, whenever Informant would coincidentally approach or get near Edgar Spitzke while mingling at Circuit Assemblies, Edgar Spitzke would quickly change directions or leave a crowd so as to avoid encountering Informant.
 In fact, Informant states that he has no recollection of ever having sufficient exchange of words with Edgar Spitzke to constitute a conversation since Ed Spitzke lived at his GrandMother's home back in the 1960s.
 That even includes the time in 1994 when other family members asked Edgar Spitzke to officiate at the funeral of Informant's non-JW GrandFather.